bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 <!-- theme: warning -->

 ### Authenticating with a Stencil Simple Token
-Client code in BigCommerce Stencil themes can be passed a token at render time with the `{{settings.storefront_api.token}}` handlebars object:
+Client code in BigCommerce Stencil themes can be passed a token at render time with the `{{settings.storefront_api.token}}` Handlebars object:

 ```html
 <script>